Categories: Blog

 Brands average 4.5 posts per week.
 But consistency beats frequency every time.

-• Behind-the-scenes moments from past retreats (real moments, not posed shots)
+• Share behind-the-scenes moments from past retreats (real moments, not posed shots)

-• Short teaching clips (15-30 seconds of actual value)
+• Post short teaching clips (15-30 seconds of actual value)

 Instagram Reels deserve special attention.
 They earn nearly as high engagement as photos while being posted twice as frequently.

-The wellness retreat hashtag alone has 12.3 million posts on TikTok according to TikTok.
+The wellness retreat hashtag alone has 12.3 million posts on TikTok.
 The interest is there.

 4. Use hashtags strategically (not randomly)